 Additional Free Patterns and Tutorials

-You can find our YouTube video for how to make a pleated face mask with upcycled shirts here:
+You can find our YouTube video for how to make this pleated face mask with upcycled shirts here:

 And our YouTube video for how to make your own t-shirt yarn can be found here:

-This childs pleated face mask pattern is intended for ages 6-10 years of age.
+This kids pleated face mask pattern is intended for children ages 6-10 years of age.

 - How to Make a Pleated Face Mask with Free pattern (adult size)